Skip to main content

 • Physics 11

 Biology 12 and Chemistry 12 are strongly recommended.
-Students interested in the program who do not have the prerequisites should consult with the UAS School Chair to discuss possible pathways.
+Students interested in the program who do not have the prerequisites should consult with the UAS school chair to discuss possible pathways.

 Additional Requirements